JeffPaine/geojson-topojson/README.md

 A simple (perhaps dumb) web interface to quickly convert between GeoJSON and TopoJSON.
 Basically, a web interface for Mike Bostock's [topojson](https://github.com/mbostock/topojson) library.

+**Note**: Although this was an interesting project to build, there's a far superior geojson -> topojson converter at [distillery](http://shancarter.github.io/distillery/).

 ## Use

 Available online at [jeffpaine.github.io/geojson-topojson/](http://jeffpaine.github.io/geojson-topojson/).